ethq/FYSSTK-Project-3/README.md

 To find the critical temperature predicted by a model, use .tkt_from_pred().
 If a pre-trained model exists, it will be loaded.
 Saves plots of prediction probabilities for states at any given temperature.

-The (32, 1000, 1) dataset has not been uploaded, as it's about 500 MB in size.
+The (16, 5000, 1) and (32, 1000, 1) datasets have not been uploaded, as they are about 250 and 500 MB in size respectively.